Arnav-Oruganty/SwiftUI-GetFit/README.md

 App Development

+## Problem Statement:
+How about a fitness app that turns workouts into an epic adventure?
+You'll earn experience points for each exercise, and as you level up, you'll unlock new workout challenges and defeat virtual monsters!

 ## Introduction:

 GetFit is a comprehensive workout app designed for iOS devices using SwiftUI, Firebase, and Firestore.
 Whether you're just starting your